 The current fixed 3-year membership period runs from January 2016 to December 2018.
 All members will be required to renew their membership in January 2019.

 Membership is open to all who are interested in IR and Raman spectroscopy, including students.
 The cost is deliberately kept very low to ensure that cost is not an influencing factor against joining.
 The group encourages participation by young scientists.
 Reduced rates are offered for attendance at meetings, as well as for membership.
 Beginning in 1994 a prize, in memory of our first two chairmen (Dr. A.E.
 Martin, 1950-70, and Professor Harry W. Willis, 1970-90), was offered for the best presentation by a young spectroscopist (not necessarily a member).
 Other prizes are also awarded, and a limited number of travel grants are available for student members to attend meetings.
 A constitution was approved by members present at the Christmas meeting in 2009.
 Copies are available from the membership secretary.

 Application forms are available from any committee member and are also available by downloading the form through the link at the bottom of this page.
-Please complete and return the application form and return to the Membership Secretary with the appropriate fee (currently payable by cheque to IRDG, via bank transfer or through our online store).
+Please complete and return the application form and return to the Membership Secretary with the appropriate fee (currently payable by cheque to IRDG, via bank transfer or through online – coming soon).
 The address details can be found at the bottom of the membership form.